MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-microphone.md

 ---
 # Microphone control in Power Apps

-A control that allows app users to record sounds from their device.
+A control that enables app users to record sounds from their device.

 ## Description